sophiamyang/sophiamyang.github.io/_sources/DS/dataaccess/bigquery/bigquery.md

 ```

 To authenticate through a credential file, you can create a service account and get the credential from the service account:
 Go to the google cloud [service account page](https://console.cloud.google.com/iam-admin/serviceaccounts), click on a project, click "+CREATE SERVICE ACCOUNT" and then it will generate a credential JSON file.
-In the following examples below, I renamed this credential file to “BIGQUERY_CREDENTAIL”.
+In the following examples below, I renamed this credential file to “BIGQUERY_CREDENTIAL”.

 ## SQLAlchemy for BigQuery
 The [pybigquery](https://github.com/googleapis/python-bigquery-sqlalchemy) project implements a SQLAlchemy tool for BigQuery.